Domino Foods

 Domino Foods, Inc. (also known as DFI and formerly known as W. & F.C.
 Havemeyer Company, Havemeyer, Townsend & Co.
 Refinery, and Domino Sugar) is a privately held sugar marketing and sales company based in Yonkers, New York, United States, that sells products produced by its manufacturing members.
 DFI distributes sugar to retailers under four brand names across the U.S: Domino, C&H, Florida Crystals, and Redpath.
-Its namesake product, the Domino Sugar brand name, whose products are generally sold in two-tone packaging (white on top, yellow on bottom) with blue labeling text, is the best known.
-Domino Foods is the largest sugar company in the United States.
+Domino Sugar has been sold in United States East Coast markets since 1901.
+It also sells agave nectar sweetener.

-Domino Sugar has been a renowned brand in the United States east coast markets for more than 100 years.
-The brand name, Domino, was officially adopted in 1901 by a New York-based sugar company.
-Later, the distinctive yellow bags of Domino® Sugar became the highly recognizable packaging of granulated sugar.
-In recent years, the brand has expanded its portfolio of all-natural sweeteners to include agave nectar.
 Domino Foods owns three major U.S. refineries, located in Yonkers, New York; Baltimore, Maryland; and Chalmette, Louisiana, with a combined production capacity of 2.2 million metric tons of sugar per year.
+It is owned by the Fanjul brothers.
+Their ownership has been controversial due to the tens of millions in corporate subsidies given to the company each year, some of which is returned back to politicians of both the Democratic Party and Republican Party in corporation donations, as well as the working conditions on their plantations, which have been described by critics as modern slavery.

 History

 In 1799, William Havemeyer, who had been an apprentice of a London sugar refiner, was hired by Edmund Seaman to manage his sugar refinery in New York City.
 His brother, Frederick Havemeyer, joined him in 1802.
 In 1807, the brothers opened their own sugar refining business called W. & F.C.
 Havemeyer Company on Vandam Street.
 In 1859, the business moved to the waterfront in Williamsburg, and changed its name to the Havemeyer, Townsend & Co.
 Refinery.
 The company processed slave-grown sugar canes.
-By 1864, the refinery was the most modern of its time.
-After a fire destroyed the refinery in 1882, the current plant was rebuilt and was the largest sugar refinery in the United States.
-After the Sugar Trust was ruled illegal in 1891, Henry Osborne Havemeyer and Theodore A. Havemeyer were elected as chairman and president, respectively, of the American Sugar Refining Company.
-In May 1896, American Sugar became one of the original 12 companies in the Dow Jones Industrial Average.
+By 1864 the refinery had been significantly modernised.
+When a fire destroyed the refinery in 1882, the Brooklyn plant was rebuilt and became the largest sugar refinery in the United States.
+After the Sugar Trust was ruled illegal in 1891 Henry Osborne Havemeyer and Theodore A. Havemeyer were elected as chairman and president, respectively, of the American Sugar Refining Company.
+In May 1896 American Sugar became one of the original 12 companies in the Dow Jones Industrial Average.

-The company subsequently acquired five additional sugar refineries and changed its official name to "Domino Sugar" in 1900; the name change was officially recognized by the patent office on October 8, 1901.
+The company subsequently acquired five additional sugar refineries and changed the official name to "Domino Sugar" in 1900.
+The name change was officially recognized by the patent office on October 8, 1901.
 In 1916, Domino introduced individually wrapped sugar tablets.

 In 1970, the American Sugar Company was renamed "The Amstar Corporation".
-In 1975, Amstar sued pizza chain Domino's Pizza for trademark infringement; Amstar won at trial but lost on appeal.
+In 1975, Amstar sued Domino's Pizza for trademark infringement; Amstar won at trial but lost on appeal.
 Amstar was acquired by Kohlberg Kravis Roberts in 1983; KKR sold Amstar to Merrill Lynch three years later.
 Domino Sugar was acquired by British company Tate & Lyle in 1988.